rbuchberger/jekyll_picture_tag/readme.md

 To make it easier to add images, you can specify an asset path that will be prepended to any image source in the picture tag...

-The directory to look for source images in, relative to Jekyll's source directory.
+The directory to look for source images in, relative to Jekyll's [edit] the site root directory.

 #### generated_path